 Drink Brands : Since I’m picky with my alcoholic beverage brands, I’ll mention that when it comes to spirits you will find your usual suspects, no matter which spirit you drink.
 For example, when having a vodka based drink, I spotted Absolut, Svedka, Grey Goose, Smirnoff, Ciroc, Kettle One…and the list went on.
 Tequilla and Mezcal lovers will be thrilled at most of the bars and in general, you can call your spirit of choice when you order drinks because most spots don’t have cocktail lists.
 I fell in love with a blended mango tamarind drink with rum!
 Craft beer lovers will not be overly happy as it’s mainly Corona on the resort, but there is a local brand called Victoria that goes by the nickname “Vicky” and that Vienna-style larger was the only beer Chris ordered the few times he had beer (he brought his own craft beer with him to the resort!).

-- Those looking for a party scene may not like it here either as the nightly entertainment is few and far in-between.
 The Lobby bar and the Cantina were the only spots for live music nightly and it wasn’t a “party vibe” but was perfect for those looking for a casual night and a few drinks.
 I do know that the Cantina has an adults only section which goes on until 4 a.m so that might be a bit more high energy or you could take a taxi to downtown Playa del Carmen.

 Tips to Make the Most of your Air Transat Stay at Hotel Xcaret Mexico